- Where can I download camp information sheets?

 It is strongly recommended that campers do not bring anything of value such as laptops, gaming systems, excessive amounts of cash.
 Contraband items that have no place at camp and will get your camper sent home immediately: matches, lighters, knives, firearms, alcoholic beverages, razor blades, tobacco products, illegal drugs, candles, fireworks, incense, etc.

-May I request that my daughter play on the same team as a friend or roommate?
+May I request that my daughter play on the same team as a friend?

 Where may I find an itinerary?